XTreePath: A generalization of XPath to handle real world structural variation: Evaluation

 In order to test the robustness of the methods, the percentage of the dataset used for training is varied.
 This allows a comprehensive comparison between the following three methods:

 \begin{itemize} \item \textbf{XPath} : Each training example has an XPath to be the target node that is combined into a set of possible paths.
-Each path is attempted on the testing examples until there is a valid path. \item \textbf{XTPath} : Firstly XPaths are attempted.
+Each path is attempted on the testing examples until there is a valid path. \item \textbf{XTreePath} : Firstly XPaths are attempted.
 If it is not successful then a tree paths is used to attempt recovery. \item \textbf{TreePath} : Only a tree path is used without XPath.
 A tree path is extracted from each training example starting from the LCA of the target elements for that domain.
-Then recursive tree matching is used to search the DOM tree. \item \textbf{ScrapingHub} : The web service offered at \url{scrapinghub.com} is used as a blackbox to evaluate the state of the art offered commercially by industry. \end{itemize}
+Then Recursive Tree Matching is used to search the DOM tree. \item \textbf{ScrapingHub} : The web service offered at \url{scrapinghub.com} is used as a blackbox to evaluate the state of the art offered commercially by industry.
+(No authors are affiliated with ScrapingHub) \end{itemize}